 Opt for organic fruits and vegetables whenever possible.
 If that’s not feasible for you, consider following the Dirty Dozen to guide your organic product purchases.

-Sadly, the produce in the US is often sprayed with heavy chemicals and pesticides that are harmful to our bodies and the environment.
+Sadly, the US’s produce is often sprayed with heavy chemicals and pesticides that are harmful to our bodies and the environment.
 Opting for organic will greatly reduce your risk of exposure to these toxins.

 Look at mental toxins